MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementGroupPolicyConfiguration.md

 ### -DefinitionValues
 The list of enabled or disabled group policy definition values for the configuration.
-To construct, please use Get-Help -Online and see NOTES section for DEFINITIONVALUES properties and create a hash table.
+To construct, see NOTES section for DEFINITIONVALUES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGroupPolicyDefinitionValue[]